taatuut/SPARMQL/README.md

 json triples in MongoDB

-MQL2SPARQL layer for query and function parsing
+MQL2SPARQL layer for query and function parsing (CharmQL)

 additional 'label' field for triple (hence quad) context: add a label for named graphs, can insert same triple multiple times with different labels